ConduitNetwork/docs/integration_guides/Networking/nsx.rst

 #.
 Enter the following:

    NAME
-    Name for the NSX Integration in |morpheus|
+    Name for the NSX Integration in |conduit|
    API HOST
     URL of NSX Manager
    USERNAME